maateen/battery-monitor/README.md

 ##Contributors
 ###[Safwan Rahman](https://github.com/safwanrahman)
 One of the biggest contributor of **Battery Monitor**.
 He has reformated the code in a new style.
 The style represents the code easier to understand.
-Also he has optimized the code in a way so that **Battery Monitor** consumes a little resource of your PC.
+Also he has optimized the code in a way that **Battery Monitor** consumes a little resource of your PC.
 Please take a minute to thank him.